murtyjones/murtyjones.github.io/_drafts/understanding-lightning-2.md

 Next, let's take a look at how Alice can use the funds in the payment channel to send Bob money once the funding transaction above has been included in the blockchain.

-# Spending money in a payment channel
+# Spending money in a payment channel: day one

 Imagine that Alice and Bob create this transaction on Monday, and Alice goes to Bob's coffee shop on Tuesday wanting to buy her first cup of coffee using this payment channel.
 Alice signs a transaction and gives it to Bob: